lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/deploy-and-program-picorv-softcore.rst

 ************

 The PicoRV Softcore is a 32-bit RISC-V CPU subsystem on the BeagleV-Fire's FPGA fabric, functionally equivalent to the PRU subsystem on the BeagleBone Black.
-The core is designed for low-latency I/O operations and offloading smaller tasks like PWM, LEDS, etc .
+The core is designed for low-latency I/O operations and offloading smaller tasks like PWM, LEDs, etc .

 Prerequisites
 *************